katonic-dev/explainit/README.md

 ## Quick Concepts on Drift
 ### What is Model Drift?
-Model Drift (also known as model decay) refers to the degradation of a model’s prediction power due to changes in the environment, and thus the relationships between variables.
+Model Drift (also known as model decay) refers to the degradation of a model’s prediction power due to changes in the environment or changes in feature distribution, and thus the relationships between variables.

-Detects changes in feature distribution.
-Data Quality: provides the feature overview.

 ### Types of Model Drift
 There are three main types of model drift: